zigaudrey/heidi-ColoringWidget-tools/README.md

 I know these Pixel Art are mean to be one-of-the-kind piece of work but these kind of scripts has to exist, right?

-The project has been on hold for months but I have yet to find informations about how Flash software write the sol file and what these means.
+The project has been on hold for months and I have yet to find informations about how Flash software write the sol file and what these means.
 I feel like the sol files are under-analyze.